StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 11/10/2020 - Cstadther - Fixed issue where sometimes damage value comes in as a string.
 - 11/10/2020 - Cstadther - Fixed issue #383, encumbrance calculation for worn armor.
 - 11/10/2020 - Cstadther - Fixed issue #375, weapon damage with modifiers and brawn (if applicable)
 - 10/10/2020 - Cstadther - Fixed issue with granting XP.